Learning Explicit Single-Cell Dynamics Using ODE Representations: Introduction

-\looseness=-1 A key challenge in modeling single-cell dynamics is that cells are destroyed by measurement, resulting in datasets that contain a single point along each cell’s trajectory~\citep{tong2020trajectorynet}, i.e., a \textit{snapshot observation}.
+A key challenge in modeling single-cell dynamics is that cells are destroyed by measurement, resulting in datasets that contain a single point along each cell’s trajectory~\citep{tong2020trajectorynet}, i.e., a \textit{snapshot observation}.
 This motivated a line of work on reconstructing trajectories from snapshot data: The best-performing methods in this setting rely on optimal transport (OT) preprocessing to create label trajectories \citep{tong2024otcfm, zhang2025deepruot, kapusniak2024metric, wang2025jointvelocitygrowthflowmatching}, which becomes a computational bottleneck for large datasets due to quadratic scaling of the Sinkhorn algorithm with the number of samples \citep{cuturi2013sinkhorn}.
 In contrast, Cell-MNN eliminates OT preprocessing entirely and is designed to be end-to-end.
 Another bottleneck of state-of-the-art (SOTA) models such as OT-MFM~\citep{kapusniak2024metric} and DeepRUOT~\citep{zhang2025deepruot} is that they involve multiple training stages and networks, making amortized training across datasets challenging, whereas Cell-MNN is trained in a single stage, enabling straightforward amortized training across multiple datasets.
-Furthermore, existing SOTA methods focus primarily on accurate interpolation of empirical distributions and do not learn explicit gene regulatory interactions.
-By comparison, Cell-MNN learns biologically interpretable interactions through its ODE representation, which explicitly models the interactions governing the predicted cellular evolution.
-While there are dedicated methods for discovering gene regulatory interactions~\citep{lin2025interpretableneuralodesgene}, to the best of our knowledge, no such method achieves SOTA predictive performance on single-cell interpolation benchmarks.
+Furthermore, existing SOTA methods focus on accurate interpolation of empirical distributions and do not directly learn explicit gene interactions.
+By comparison, Cell-MNN's ODE representation exposes the gene interactions used to predict the cellular evolution.
+While there are dedicated methods for discovering gene interactions~\citep{lin2025interpretableneuralodesgene}, to the best of our knowledge, no such method achieves SOTA predictive performance on single-cell interpolation benchmarks.
 Cell-MNN addresses both challenges simultaneously, bridging the gap between predictive performance and interpretable gene regulatory modeling.